nikkijuk/cosmosdb-springboot-java-sample/README.md

 # cosmosdb-springboot-java-sample

-Copy of Microsofts azure cosmosdb example app with needed fixes and some modifications
+Copy of Microsofts azure cosmosdb example app with needed fixes and some small modifications

 ## Content

 Small example how to use `azure-spring-data-cosmos` Java SQL API with spring boot.

-## Original arcticle
+## Original article

 See original article for detailed setup information